A Jacobi-type Newton method for Nash equilibrium problems with descent guarantees: A Descent Newton Algorithm for the Two-Player Nash Equilibrium Problem

-Note that for $t>0$ sufficiently small, we expect the solution $(d_1^{},d_2^{})$ to be such that $d_1^{}$ is a descent direction for problem \eqref{PJ1} while $d_2^{}$ is a descent direction for problem \eqref{PJ2} considering the predicted decision for the other player.
-Hence, our method favors local minimizers for solving problem (\ref{PJ1}-\ref{PJ2}).
+Note that for $t>0$ sufficiently small, we expect the solution $(d_1^{},d_2^{})$ to be such that $d_1^{}$ is a descent direction for the first problem in \eqref{PJ1} while $d_2^{}$ is a descent direction for the second problem in \eqref{PJ1} considering the predicted decision for the other player.
+Hence, our method favors local minimizers for solving problem \eqref{PJ1}.
 Notice, however, that the solution $(d_1^{},d_2^{})$ depends on the choice of the step length $t$, thus, once a step length is rejected by the descent condition, a new direction $(d_1^{},d_2^{})$ must be recomputed, similarly to a trust region approach.
 Finally, once the descent condition is met for some $t$, the new iterate is defined as $(x_1^{k+1},x_2^{k+1}):=(x_1^k,x_2^k)+t(d_1^{},d_2^{})$.

-Our algorithm selects the stepsizes based on a standard Armijo-type condition, namely, checking whether the decrease along a component (with the other component fixed at the predicted point) is proportional to what is predicted by the first order approximation of the function.
-In mathematical terms, for some $\alpha\in(0,1)$, we perform the check
+Our algorithm selects the step-sizes based on a standard Armijo-type condition, namely, checking whether the decrease along a component (with the other component fixed at the predicted point) is proportional to what is predicted by the first order approximation of the function.
+In mathematical terms, for some $\alpha\in(0,1)$, we check for each $i\in\{1,2\}$ if

 decreasing $t$ and recomputing the directions whenever one of these inequalities do not hold.